-Make delicious chicken tikka biryani, full of aromatic flavor, for your next gathering or a special family dinner.
-It combines two famous Indian dishes, chicken tikka and biryani, into one flavor-packed meal.
+Make chicken tikka biryani for your next family gathering or special occasion.
+The aromatic rice dish combines two classic Indian dishes—chicken tikka and biryani—into one flavor-packed meal.

 What is Chicken Tikka Biryani?

-Like other delicious South Asian meals, biryani with chicken tikka is a popular Indian and Pakistani rice dish that combines tender pieces of marinated chicken tikka with fragrantly spiced biryani rice – a recipe introduced by the Mughals.
-The chicken marinates in spiced yogurt, producing tender, boneless chicken pieces that pan-sear, grill, or bake until they have intense flavor and color.
+Biryani with chicken tikka is a popular Indian and Pakistani rice dish that combines tender pieces of marinated chicken tikka with aromatic biryani rice—a recipe introduced by the Mughals through trade routes.

-Meanwhile, long-grained basmati rice cooks with aromatics before you add it to the pot with the rest of the ingredients to seal all the flavor.
-Serve cooling cucumber raita on the side.
-The contrast of flavors and textures makes this dish popular for gatherings and special occasions like Eid and Ramadan.
+Meanwhile, long-grain basmati rice simmers with warm spices and aromatics before being layered with the chicken tikka to lock in all that flavor.
+Serve it with a cooling cucumber raita on the side for family gatherings and special occasions, such as Eid and Ramadan.

 Key Ingredients